bgplab/bgplab/docs/ibgp/1-edge.md

 You should get printouts similar to the ones generated by Arista EOS on R1:

+BGP table on R1 with fixed BGP next hops {.code-caption}
 ```
 r1#show ip bgp | begin Network
           Network                Next Hop              Metric  AIGP       LocPref Weight  Path